 Fresh ginger (never powdered), garlic, onion and bean sprouts are the other staples.
 After that just think about all the takeaway dishes you’ve eaten; red and green peppers, carrots, cashew nuts, baby corn, spring onion, French beans, mange tout and water chestnuts.
 Corn flour is widely used to thicken any sauces and peanut butter is always handy for a satay sauce.
 Rice and noodles are the common accompaniment and, another little tip, leftover cooked rice makes better fried rice than freshly boiled rice.

-If you are expecting your Tuesday Noodle Surprise to taste anything like the local take away’s Chow Mein, then don’t even attempt this.
-However if you just want something a little different but still home cooked then try doing it the Chinese way.
+If you just want something a little different but still home cooked then try doing it the Chinese way.
 How about a little beef or chicken stir-fry, a chicken satay or even a duck breast in a nice oriental sauce?
 All of these dishes are easily achieved in our own kitchens without too much fanfare.
 Try it this week and see, if nothing else once everything is prepared, Chinese food is relatively quick to cook.

 Our good friends in Bord Bia have a wide range of tasty and easy to prepare oriental dishes such as Oriental Lamb Stir Fry with crispy Vegetables, Steak with Plum Sauce or the Classic Stir Fry Chicken with Ginger.

 For time poor people out there, in store and online we have a range of Turkey, Chicken or Dry Aged Beef Stir Fries – already marinated with extra virgin oil and seasonings with some seasonal fresh vegetables so ready to go straight into the wok or frying pan.